chrisglass/bpickle/README.rst

 ===================================

-It scratches my itch, and it's a fun and interesting way for me to learn more about th inner workings of Go.
+It scratches my itch, and it's a fun and interesting way for me to learn more about the inner workings of Go.